IntoxicatingLust/IntoxicatingLust/README.md

 ![Image](https://github.com/user-attachments/assets/d75a34ed-6a07-4089-a857-686fd6ff7fb1)

 .
 My name's Shann, And I'm an artist, if I consider myself as one LMAO, I can draw in both traditional, digital or even paint.
 I'm technically an INTP, uhh I'll match w your energy anytime, and im canonically weird, so if you feel weird about it just tell me and I'll stop dw.
 My birthday is in nov.
 2 so that makes me as a scorpio, I always hang out w my best friends, unless im lonely ok?
 <br> I'm Aroace and bisexual, but maybe I'm into men more? well, It depends.
 I have like mood swings sometimes, it's either im hyper, by next I'm suddenly serious and talking about serious stuff, then joking around, and I always change topics to keep convos going to avoid awkwardness.
 I'm a multishipper, antishipper, canon shipper, selfship.
+- dont forget to follow my moots ok?

 </div>